Hi, I’m Angela Highland, a.k.a. Angela Korra’ti, a.k.a. Anna the Piper. I’m an author, a software geek, and an amateur musician!

 Plus, our local power company has a very bad track record with frequent power outages.
 And this has hurt me multiple times when I’ve tried to run ad campaigns for sales for my ebooks.
 It’s very difficult to run ads when the pages you’re trying to encourage readers to visit are down because the power went out at your house.

 Thus, I opened up this new site.
-Until such time as we make our home web server stable again, it will be the primary place to look for information about me and my work.
+Until further notice, it will be the primary place to look for information about me and my work.

 If there’s anything else you’d like to know about me, please feel free to ask!